-- Efficient use of capital available with the potential for greater earnings or profit
+Efficient use of capital available, to capitalize on the potential for greater earnings or profit

-- Less-costly funding options, which is primarily important for originators (investors) with a less-than-stellar credit rating
+Less-costly funding options, which may be primarily important for borrowers with a less-than-stellar credit rating

-Several structured finance products and combinations of products can be used to accomplish financing needs of large borrowers.
-The products include:
+Several structured finance products and combinations of products can be used to accomplish the financing needs of large borrowers.
+Structured finance products include:

 Structured finance and its products are important.
 It provides the scaffolding and space for major borrowers needing a capital injection or alternative source of financing when other, more traditional borrowing options won’t work.